 The company also owns a Boston-based asset management firm in MFS Investment Management, and about 1/3 of its revenue comes from the asset management department.

-Yielding in the mid 4% range, the company has an 8-year dividend growth streak and has managed to raise the dividend at an annual pace of 9.60% during this time.
-Out of the major life insurance companies in Canada, the company has been the best-performing by a landslide.
+Yielding in the 4% range, the company has an 8-year dividend growth streak and has managed to raise the dividend at an annual pace of 9.60% during this time.
+Out of the major life insurance companies in Canada, I view the company as the best performing over the long-term, and certainly the one I’m most confident with.

 The company is expected to grow earnings at a moderate clip over the next 2-3 years, with mid-single-digit and double-digit earnings growth.
 Revenue on the other hand is supposed to be relatively flat, likely due to economic conditions.